My First Visit to Bangsar Village in Kuala Lumpur

 Cafe Pak Abu is an interesting local restaurant with an impressive menu and unique dishes.
 The cafe owner makes a recommendation based on your taste and like.
 I tried grilled beef, chicken curry and a very tangy lemon drink.
 I highly recommend this cafe if you want to diversify your palate.

-Capri by Fraser Kuala Lumpur (**** USD 80)
+- Pullman Kuala Lumpur Bangsar (**** USD 80)

 What are other interesting areas for Shopping in Kuala Lumpur?

-For souvenirs and cultural artifacts, batik and local crafts, I suggest visiting Berjaya Times Square ( Imbi Station) in Bukit Bintang and Central Market in Masjid India area.
+For souvenirs and cultural artefacts, batik and local crafts, I suggest visiting Berjaya Times Square ( Imbi Station) in Bukit Bintang and Central Market in the Masjid India area.

 Pin it to read Later!!